bedrocklinux/bedrocklinux-website/markdown/faq.md

 from interacting with the rest of the system.
 This has numerous benefits:

-- If something goes wrong - an innocent bug or a malicious attacker - the damage done is restricted to the container.
+- If something goes wrong - an innocent bug or a malicious attacker - the damage done is (ideally) restricted to the container.
 - Software in the container is largely self-sufficient and can be easily made to run on a variety of Linux distributions without worry about things conflicting.
 If one has an older distribution such as a RHEL clone but wants